jbell303/esp8266-adds-station/user-guide.md

 ### Checking the weather via a web browser
 * Open a web browser and navigate to [http://weather.local/](http://weather.local/)
-*Note: the `weather.local` address uses [mDNS](https://github.com/esp8266/Arduino/tree/master/libraries/ESP8266mDNS) and works best on iOS or Mac, Windows requires installation of [Bonjour](https://support.apple.com/kb/DL999?viewlocale=en_US&locale=en_US).
+*Note: the `weather.local` address uses [mDNS](https://github.com/esp8266/Arduino/tree/master/libraries/ESP8266mDNS) and works best on iOS or Mac.
+Windows requires installation of [Bonjour](https://support.apple.com/kb/DL999?viewlocale=en_US&locale=en_US).
 Android is not supported.*
 * You can also connect via the local IP address (e.g. `192.168.x.x`)
 * To find the local IP, navigate to [weather.local](http://weather.local/) on an iOS or Mac and check the local IP at the bottom of the screen.
 ![screenshot](https://github.com/jbell303/esp8266-weather-station-with-neopixels/blob/master/media/wx_screen.PNG)